 The dominance thesis

-Folium dominates by controlling the assembly layer, not by pretending one tool does everything.
+Folium competes by controlling the assembly layer, not by pretending one tool does everything.

-Dominance here means customer outcome dominance: the ability to take a confusing AI market and turn it into a working, governed, measurable operating capability for a specific business.
+Control here means customer outcome control: the ability to take a confusing AI market and turn it into a working, governed, measurable operating capability for a specific business.

 Own the assembly layer between business need and AI execution.